yofriendfromschool1/zeroroblox/README.md

 ![image](https://user-images.githubusercontent.com/73804475/213949191-1ae7db03-4e53-4ae8-aef0-1a831fd73a45.png)

-UPDATE - TELEGRAM AND IP LOGS!!
+UPDATE - TELEGRAM AND IP LOGS!

 An intuitive roblox cookie logger that can be used to get the victims cookies, tokens, and many other misc files on the users computer and network.